San Diego State Aztecs: Conference affiliations

-Discontinued sports
+Former sports

 In the past, San Diego State, like most American universities, has sponsored several additional varsity sports programs to those currently offered.
 These programs have since been discontinued.
 Budgeting and Title IX equity challenges have been cited as the primary reasons for these programs being cut.
 In some cases (notably men's crew and men's volleyball), club teams have emerged in place of discontinued sports programs.